Measuring galaxy cluster mass profiles into the low acceleration regime with galaxy kinematics: Methodology

 \subsection{GravSphere code}

-In this paper, we use the GravSphere code by \citet{Read2017}, which was written for star clusters and dwarf galaxies using individual stars as dynamical tracers.
+In this paper, we use the GravSphere code by \citet{Read2017}, which was written to study the dynamics of star clusters and dwarf galaxies using individual stars as dynamical tracers.
 Since it solves the same equations (eq. \ref{eq:SphereJeans} and \ref{eq:sigmalos}), we can transplant it to galaxy clusters by using individual galaxies as dynamical tracers and changing the corresponding parameters and priors.
+GravSphere has been carefully validated on a wide array of mock data, including spherical systems \citep{Read2017, Read2021}, systems with limited spectroscopic data \citep{Collins2021}, triaxial systems \citep{Read2017}, tidally disrupting systems \citep{Read2018, deLeo2023}, and cosmologically realistic mocks \citep{Genina2020}.
 GravSphere uses parameterized functions to describe the unknown variables in equation \ref{eq:SphereJeans} and \ref{eq:sigmalos}.
-To guarantee that the chosen functions can provide good fits for diverse objects, they generally have many free parameters.
+To guarantee that the chosen functions can provide good fits for diverse objects, we choose flexible functions with sufficient number of parameters.
 Galaxy number density is modeled with three Plummer spheres \citep{Plummer1911},

 where the values of $N_i$ are chosen to make sure $\int\nu(r){\rm d^3}\vec{r}=1$.
 We set broad boundaries for the parameters: $10^{-4}<N_i<100$ and 50 kpc $<a_i<$ 2000 kpc.
 It is possible to include more Plummer spheres and hence more free parameters.
 However, we found that three Plummer spheres with six parameters are enough for all the considered systems.
 The values of $(N_i, a_i)$ are determined by fitting the projected number density to observed values, which is analytically given by